darul75/personal-blog/posts/2015/2016-02-08_create-es7-decorators.md

 };
 ```

-First way will affect the class itself meaining the constructor rather than the prototype.
+First way will affect the class itself meaining the constructor rather than the prototype .

 # Class static decorator